Dog Ear Infection – How to Identify, Treat, and Prevent | DogExpress

-Dogs are some of the most adorable creatures on this planet, which is why many people love to have them as pets.
-There are hundreds of different types of dogs, and like humans, they may also experience numerous types of health issues.
+Dogs are some of the most adorable creatures on this planet, so many people love having them as pets.
+There are hundreds of different types of dogs, and like humans, they may also experience numerous health issues.

-Dogs are known for their powerful sense of smell and their ability to catch sounds inaudible to human ears.
-The anatomy of the dog ears is characterized by the presence of a long canal with horizontal and vertical components.
+Dogs are known for their powerful sense of smell and ability to catch sounds inaudible to human ears.
+A long canal with horizontal and vertical components characterizes the anatomy of the dog ears.

 Such elements give rise to an L or J-shaped ear structure that can trap debris easily.
 Hence, it can lead to infections of the dog ears.

-Dog ear infections tend to be prevalent, and this is why they are some of the widespread medical conditions experienced by canines.
+Dog ear infections are prevalent, which is why they are some of the widespread medical conditions experienced by canines.

 Dog ear infections and their types

 Canine ears have multiple parts- the ear canal, the eardrum, the middle ear, and the inner ear.
-Therefore, one of the conditions affecting the dogs’ ears is otitis which is an ear inflammation.
-Depending on the specific location in which the infection develops, there can be three distinct types of otitis.
+Therefore, one of the conditions affecting the dogs’ ears is otitis, an ear inflammation.
+Depending on the specific location where the infection develops, there can be three distinct types of otitis.

-Among these three types of ear infections affecting dogs, the otitis externa is the most widespread as this part of the canine ear gets subjected to outside factors.
-The nature of the infection can be chronic, lingering and recurrent, or acute.
-It is also possible for a do to have infections in both ears.
+Among these three ear infections affecting dogs, the otitis externa is the most widespread, as this part of the canine ear gets subjected to outside factors.
+The nature of the infection can be chronic, lingering, recurrent, or acute.
+It is also possible for a do to have conditions in both ears.

 Read Also: 8 Excellent Ways to Keep Your Dog Healthy and Happy